Theano/Theano/README.md

-# intel software optimization for theano*
+# Intel Software Optimization for Theano*
 ---

 This repo is dedicated to improving Theano performance on CPU, especially in Intel® Xeon® and Intel® Xeon Phi™ processors.